sandydunlop/website/docs/markista/javadoc/markista/model/Api.md

 <span style="font-family: monospace; font-size: 80%;">public [String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html) __commonBase__()</span>

-Computes the longest common base package prefix shared by all packages in this API.

-This method iterates through the list of packages and determines the common package name prefix, truncated at the nearest dot ('.') boundary.
+Computes the longest common base package prefix shared by all packages in this API.This method iterates through the list of packages and determines the common package name prefix, truncated at the nearest dot ('.') boundary.
 If no common base exists, returns an empty string.

 **Returns:**